MEC ELITE+ Annual Subscription includes $50 Credit toward any purchase - Offer Extended Through March 31st

 Associate Your NMLS Account with Your Employer

-After receiving a passing score on your NMLS mortgage exam, you need to apply for your Texas SML mortgage loan originator license.
+After receiving a passing score on your NMLS mortgage licensing exam, you need to apply for your Texas SML mortgage loan originator license.
 You can find more information on this step here.

 Becoming a Mortgage Loan Originator in Texas